husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 {{< notice info >}}
 **Network Address Blocks**:
 AVS private cloud **management** components requires a minimum of a /22 network address block.
 Additionally, a /24 address block may be needed for **Multipath Input/Output** (MPIO) when adding external storage services that use iSCSI technology.
 A /23 address block might also be required for deploying additional clusters of the **AV64** SKU, an Azure fleet SKU.
-The **key consideration** when selecting these network address blocks is ensuring they do not overlap with other networks, such as on-premises networks, Azure Virtual Networks, or Azure Virtual WAN hubs.
+The **key consideration** when selecting these network address blocks is ensuring they do not overlap with other networks, such as on-premises networks, Azure Virtual Networks (vNet), or Azure Virtual WAN (vWAN) hubs which may be connected to your AVS private cloud resource.
 {{< /notice >}}

 #### Get started and Tutorials